Brazil impeachment battle rests on a handful of votes

 With her allies wavering following mass protests against her scandal-hit government, Rousseff risks losing the impeachment vote in the 513-seat lower house.
 The Eurasia consultancy calculates the odds of her defeat at 60-70 percent.

 If the Senate agrees to put her on trial, Rousseff would be suspended from office.
-Financial markets favour her impeachment on hopes her substitute, Vice President Michel Temer, would introduce more-business-friendly policies.
+Financial markets favor her impeachment on hopes her substitute, Vice President Michel Temer, would introduce more-business-friendly policies.

 Yet polls suggest her opponents have not secured the 342 votes - two-thirds of the chamber - they need to take impeachment to this stage.

 Nor does Rousseff's Workers' Party and its allies have the 171 votes or abstentions needed to block it.
-Each abstention favours Rousseff by reducing the chances her opponents obtain two-thirds of the chamber.
+Each abstention favors Rousseff by reducing the chances her opponents obtain two-thirds of the chamber.

 With the government's fate in the balance, both sides are using every means at their disposal to eke out an advantage.
 Rousseff's team is working overtime to build a new coalition, offering jobs in her embattled government in exchange for votes.